Symphony No. 5 (Tchaikovsky)

 The Symphony No. 5 in E minor, Op.
-64 by Pyotr Ilyich Tchaikovsky was composed between May and August 1888 and was first performed in Saint Petersburg at the Mariinsky Theatre on November 17 of that year with Tchaikovsky conducting.
-It is dedicated to Theodor Avé-Lallemant.
+64 is a symphony composed by Pyotr Ilyich Tchaikovsky between May and August 1888, and is one of Tchaikovsky's most celebrated works.
+The symphony is one of many pieces (by him and other composers) that depict and contemplate fate using a musical motif that repeats throughout the work.
+It was first performed in Saint Petersburg at the Mariinsky Theatre on November 17th with Tchaikovsky conducting.

 Place among Tchaikovsky's later symphonies

 In the first ten years after graduating from the Saint Petersburg Conservatory in 1865 Tchaikovsky completed three symphonies.
 After that he started five more symphony projects, four of which led to a completed symphony premiered during the composer's lifetime.